raynald/Notiz/Discovery_management.md

 - **Goal**: HRM aims at applying human resources within organizations such that people succeed and organizational performance improves.

 - **Effects**:
-    HRM-practices(especially job design and selection/appraisal/training) better predict company performance than R&D, QM, strategy and technology
+> HRM-practices(especially job design and selection/appraisal/training) better predict company performance than R&D, QM, strategy and technology
-    Empowerment better predicts company performance than technology-based management practices in the short- and long-term HRM-practices as cause and effect of company performance
+> Empowerment better predicts company performance than technology-based management practices in the short- and long-term
+> HRM-practices as cause and effect of company performance

 - **Characteristics**:
     - Selective hiring
-        - Protopyical proceure in personnel selection: Planing, Implementation, Evaluation
+        - Protopyical procedure in personnel selection: Planing, Implementation, Evaluation
         - Validity of different selection methods: personality disposition, behavioral simulation, biographical focus
     - Extensive training
         - Personnel development: systematic furthering of personal aptitude in relation to individual expectations and organizational requirements: education/training, counselling/coaching, management by objectives, team development, job design
         - Basic assumption of personnel development:
-            Dynamic relationship between person and work: person and work change continuously, requiring also continuosu adaptation
+            - Dynamic relationship between person and work: person and work change continuously, requiring also continuosu adaptation
-            Adaptation can happen from the perspective of "fit human to task" and/or "fit task to human": define possible career paths: e.g., management versus technical career; identify individual career needs: e.g., different types of career orientations
+            - Adaptation can happen from the perspective of "fit human to task" and/or "fit task to human": define possible career paths: e.g., management versus technical career; identify individual career needs: e.g., different types of career orientations
     - Self-managed teams and decentralization
-        Teams: several people who work together over a period of time to reach common goals and who share a sense of belonging together
+        - Teams: several people who work together over a period of time to reach common goals and who share a sense of belonging together
-        Self-regulation: individual and collective autonomy in order to coordinate work processes and to cope with process variances and uncertainties locally
+        - Self-regulation: individual and collective autonomy in order to coordinate work processes and to cope with process variances and uncertainties locally
-        Prerequisites for good team work
+        - Prerequisites for good team work
             - Adequate common task
                 - Complexity higher than individual competencies
                 - Clear performance criteria